MyMeepSQL/GitPy/README.md

 # And go in its directory
 cd gitpy

-# To install AOVPNS on your system, run:
+# To install GitPy on your system, run:
 sudo python3 gitpy.py --install

 # Once installed, you can run the 'gitpy' command anywhere in the terminal

-# Run the main console of AOVPNS with:
+# Run the main console of GitPy with:
 gitpy --console
 ```